NOTE: Wholesalers – when you are done reading this send it to your boss and your marketing department.

 He tuned the wholesalers out.

-Which means the 7 wholesalers that presented likely didn’t connect with him at all.
+Which means that the seven wholesalers that presented likely didn’t connect with him at all.

-Which means they wasted their money and their time being at the meeting.
+Which also means that they wasted their money, and their time, being at the meeting.

 The winner yesterday was the wholesaler that projected a Form 5500 on the screen and cited specific sections – not one of which was readable.